zcienka/GiveAway/README.md

 # GiveAway
 Market place mobile app written in Flutter written for my Mobile Application Development class where you can give away items for free to people in your area.

+The app allows users to browse items and check where they are located on the map and find the best route to get there.
+To access the site the users can login with their Google account or create a new account.

 # Main page and item detail page
 ![alt text](./screenshots/image0.png)![alt text](./screenshots/image1.png)
 # Map view